kantonesisch1234/chinese-copybook-for-children/README.md

 # chinese-copybook-for-children
 A Python mini-program for creating a Chinese copybook in docx file for children.
 The maximum allowed number of Chinese characters for one word is 10.

+Dependencies: package `python-docx`.
+Install the package with `pip install python-docx` in Anaconda.

 Example usage:
 ```
 doc = docx.Document()